kubeshop/kusk-gen/README.md

 # Kusk
 <!-- Add buttons here -->

-Developers running their apps in Kubernetes shouldn't have to worry about messing with resources that do not directly relate to their applications.
+Developers deploying their REST APIs in Kubernetes shouldn't have to worry about messing with resources that do not directly relate to their applications.

-Kusk (_driver in Swedish_) is **THE** tool that treats your openapi or swagger spec as a source of truth to automatically generate supplementary resources for your Kubernetes cluster services in regard to mappings, monitors and alerts
+Kusk (_coachman in Swedish_) is **THE** tool that treats your  OpenAPI or Swagger specification as a source of truth to generate supplementary Kubernetes resources for your REST APIs in regard to mappings, security, monitoring, etc.

-Kusk handles the generation of these resources so developers don't have to.
+Kusk can even inspect what's installed in a cluster for tools it supports generating resources for and automatically generate those resources based off your OpenAPI specification.

 # Demo-Preview
 TODO